 From 2001 to 2016, the Northeastern States Research Cooperative (NSRC) provided competitive funding for applied forest research across the Northern Forest region, from New York to Maine.
 With congressional support over this 16-year period, more than \$23.3 million in U.S. Forest Service funds was awarded for 335 collaborative research projects.
-The program was briefly paused in 2017, and NSRC leaders took the opportunity to evaluate and reflect on its points of strength and areas for improvement.
+The program was suspended in 2017, and NSRC leaders took the opportunity to evaluate and reflect on its points of strength and areas for improvement.
 Direct collaboration and service to stakeholders and non-academic partners emerged as a key area for growth.

-With renewed support from Congress and \$2 million in Forest Service funding, NSRC 2.0 launched in 2020.
-To ensure alignment with on-the-ground issues and emerging priorities, Tribal consultants and an External Advisory Committee representing forest industry, natural resource management, conservation, wildlife, and economic development set the research agendas for the general request for proposals (RFPs) issued in 2020, 2021, and 2023.
-The general RFPs encourage projects of high cultural significance to Indigenous communities (e.g., the health of brown ash and Indigenous peoples' access to lands for hunting, fishing, gathering materials, and other purposes).
+With renewed support from Congress and Forest Service funding, NSRC 2.0 launched in 2020.
+To ensure alignment with on-the-ground issues and emerging priorities, Tribal consultants and an External Advisory Committee representing forest industry, natural resource management, conservation, wildlife, and economic development annually set the research agenda for the general requests for proposals.
+While the general RFP encourages projects of high cultural significance to Indigenous communities (e.g., the health of brown ash and Indigenous peoples' access to lands for hunting, fishing, gathering materials, and other purposes), NSRC leaders are committed to going further to 1) acknowledge and address barriers in opportunities for Indigenous youth to participate in forest research and 2) invest in the cultural and intellectual sovereignty of Tribal forest traditions alongside other forms of applied forest research.

-In addition to the general RFP, NSRC leaders are committed to going further to (1) acknowledge and address structural inequities in opportunities for Indigenous youth to participate in forest research and (2) invest in the cultural and intellectual sovereignty of Tribal forest traditions alongside other forms of applied forest research.
-The NSRC recognizes and respects the deep, primary knowledgeof Tribal Nations in the Northern Forest region and established an Indigenous Forest Knowledge Fund for:
+The NSRC recognizes and respects the deep, primary knowledge of Tribal Nations in the Northern Forest region and established an Indigenous Forest Knowledge Fund for:

-- ◆ The education, mentorship, and training of Indigenous youth in applied forest research and/or Traditional Ecological Knowledge about forest systems; - ♦ New applied forest research that advances Tribal priorities; and - The synthesis and translation of forest research and/or Traditional Ecological Knowledge to advance communications, outreach, and economic programs for Tribal Nations and Indigenous communities.
+- ❖ The education, mentorship, and training of Indigenous youth in applied forest research and/or Traditional Ecological Knowledge about forest systems; - ❖ New applied forest research that advances Tribal priorities; and - The synthesis and translation of forest research and/or Traditional Ecological Knowledge to advance fire stewardship, communications, outreach, and economic programs for Tribal Nations and Indigenous communities.